-I am Chester-based and a member of the bank’s Disability Action Network, and this is my story of having a hidden disability and how the bank supported me.
+I am Chester-based and a member of Bank of America’s Disability Action Network, and this is my story of having a hidden disability and how the bank supported me.

 I have scoliosis, which is a curvature of the spine.
 It’s a common condition that can occur in teenage girls, and I was diagnosed at 15-years-old after I started to experience pain between my shoulder blades, and I wasn’t standing straight.

 I’m 29 now, and experience pain daily, along with other symptoms like headaches, vertigo and acne.
 It is possible to get an operation to try to straighten the spine, but spinal surgery can be risky, so I try to manage my condition through regular exercise and plenty of standing breaks away from my desk.